Reviewing Huize (HUIZ) and Its Rivals

-Huize (NASDAQ: HUIZ) is one of 35 public companies in the “Insurance agents, brokers, & service” industry, but how does it weigh in compared to its peers?
-We will compare Huize to similar businesses based on the strength of its risk, analyst recommendations, valuation, dividends, institutional ownership, earnings and profitability.
+Huize (NASDAQ: HUIZ) is one of 35 public companies in the “Insurance agents, brokers, & service” industry, but how does it weigh in compared to its rivals?
+We will compare Huize to related businesses based on the strength of its dividends, profitability, analyst recommendations, institutional ownership, valuation, earnings and risk.

-This table compares Huize and its peers’ net margins, return on equity and return on assets.

-Huize has a beta of 1.11, meaning that its stock price is 11% more volatile than the S&P 500.
-Comparatively, Huize’s peers have a beta of 1.11, meaning that their average stock price is 11% more volatile than the S&P 500.

 Analyst Recommendations

-This is a breakdown of recent ratings and target prices for Huize and its peers, as reported by MarketBeat.
+This is a summary of current ratings and recommmendations for Huize and its rivals, as reported by MarketBeat.

 |Sell Ratings